andrii663/logo_detection/Readme.md

    Here, logo_labels include the logo classes like DHL, toll, etc. So replace it with new one.
 2. For parcel detection model, please place it in the /model directory.
    Here, parcel_labels may include classes like parcel, box, etc.
+   Current pipeline absords both tflite model and pt model.
+So if you want to try your tflite model, then copy that model in /models directory and change the PARCEL_MODEL_FILENAME in constants.py.